PeterWone/Antipodean/spike/treadmill-8-getting-off.md

 *Back to lecture hall.*

 **DR. CHEN:** So we have examples of technological systems that avoid the historical pattern.
 But what about governance?
-What about social organization?
-Can entire societies organize this way?
+What about social organisation?
+Can entire societies organise this way?

 **MARIA:** That seems impossible.
 You need laws, enforcement, courts, military...